Genoma-Agency/db-sync/README.md

 This application copy/sync records between databases.

 The selection of records to copy is made based on the primary key of the records.
+Primary keys load in source and target database is parallel.

 Optionally update of records can be enabled; to optimize speed and memory consumption the md5sum of the fields concatenation is used to compare records.
+Md5 sum of records in source and target database is parallel.

 This application has been optimized for speed and minimum memory usage; it has been tested with valgring against memory leaks.